A vanished city lives again...

 My first (and last) ride on the Red Car

-This video really affects me in a personal way.
-You see, back in 1961, my mom actually took me on one of these last Pacific Electric trolley runs down to Long Beach – a train ride exactly like the one depicted in the film.
-Although I was only 6 at the time, I still have some very clear memories of that excursion that took place that day half a century ago...
+Back in 1961, my mom took me on one of the last Pacific Electric trolley runs down to Long Beach – a train ride exactly like the one depicted in this film.
+Although I was only 6 at the time, I still have some very clear memories of that day-trip, half-a-century ago.
+Looking back now, I realize that this was my first-ever excursion into Los Angeles past.

-I think it was a school day, but one morning after breakfast, Mom just bundled me in the car and told me we were going Downtown to ride the last of the trolleys.
-She wanted her son to have that same experience that was so much of a part of her daily life when she was young.
-I'm really glad now that she did!
+One morning at breakfast (I think it was actually a school day), Mom just told me out-of-the-blue that we were going Downtown to ride the last of the street cars.
+She wanted me to experience something that was an important part of her daily life when she was young; something that was now about to vanish into history.

-Anyway, before we rode the Red Car, we went to Angels Flight.
+Before we rode the Red Car, though, we went to Angels Flight.
 That was the first of the two times I got to ride it, and it was a big thrill.
-Then we stood at a street corner for awhile – I guess it was probably Third and Hill – waiting for a street car to take us to the PE station.
+Afterward, we stood at a busy street corner for awhile – it was probably Third and Hill – waiting for a bus to take us to the PE station.
 I'll never forget the NOISE of that intersection; how LOUD the general hustle-and-bustle of the city was.
 It was nothing like out in the suburbs.
-And I was especially impressed by the electric arcs and the sparks that shot out from the trolleys' contact with the overhead wires.
+I was especially impressed by the electric arcs and sparks that shot out from the trolleys' contact with the overhead wires.
 Snap!
 Crackle!
 Pop!

 The Red Car ride to Long Beach was actually pretty boring for a fidgety 6-year-old, despite it being my first time ever on an inter-urban train.
 I do remember the car was filled to capacity.
 I guess nostalgia was thick among the passengers, as there was little talking.
 Mostly just the sound of the train wheels going clickity-clack, clickity-clack, all along the rail road track.

-When we got to Long Beach, Mom took me to this immense old cafeteria downtown.
-The ceiling was like two stories high.
+When we got to Long Beach, Mom took me to an immense old cafeteria downtown.
+The ceiling seemed like it was two stories high.
 It was crowded and noisy, and kind of dark inside, even though it was mid-day.
 I can't recall the name of the big cafeteria, but I think my mom probably went there a lot when she had relatives living in Long Beach in the '40s.

 They should have kept the old system and made the necessary upgrades/changes over the years, instead of completely starting over.
 Maybe Los Angeles wouldn't be known as the traffic capital of the country had the red car system been maintained.
 Or maybe I'm just being optimistic.